Matzefritz/HiWonder_MentorPi/README.md

 Open the Raspberry PI Imager Tool, choose `Raspberry Pi 5` under *Device* and under *Choose OS*: `Other general-purpose OS` -> `Ubuntu` -> `Ubuntu Desktop 24.04.1 LTS (64-bit)`.
 Then choose the micro SD-card (at least 64GB) you want to install the OS on and click next to continue following the instructions of the tool.

 2. **Boot for the first time**
-* Put the SD-card in the Raspberry Pi 5, connect a mouse, keyboard and monitor via a micro HDMI cable and boot the Raspberry Pi 5.
+* Put the SD-card in the Raspberry Pi 5, and connect a mouse, keyboard and a monitor.
+The monitor can be connected via a micro HDMI cable, the micro HDMI port is located on the Raspberry Pi 5 on the forward facing side of the robot.
+A mouse and a keybaord can be connected via USB using the USB dock on the backward facing side of the robot.
+Then, boot the robot using the switch on the black PCB above the Raspberry Pi 5.
 * Follow the installer for Ubuntu.
 You can choose your own username and password.

 ## Installing ROS2